-If you’re dealing with IRS tax penalties, you may be able to get relief by filing a first-time penalty abatement (FTA) waiver.
+If you’re dealing with IRS tax penalties, you may be able to get assistance by filing a first-time penalty abatement (FTA) waiver.
 The idea behind the FTA waiver is to help taxpayers facing penalties who have consistently complied with IRS rules in the past.
 There are several qualifications that you must meet before your waiver will be approved.

 The first FTA waiver requirement is that prior to the year you were penalized, you have filed your required return or have requested an extension for your return.
 You are not allowed to have an outstanding return request.

 Second, your history must demonstrate that you consistently pay your required taxes.
 You need to have paid all of your taxes in previous years.
 It is also acceptable to have arranged an installment plan to pay for your taxes, as long as your payments are up-to-date.

 Lastly, and perhaps most importantly, you cannot have been penalized by the IRS in the three years before filing your FTA waiver.
 The only exception to this is if you have an estimated tax penalty on your record.
 Also, if you have received penalty assistance for a reasonable cause in the past, it still may be possible to receive an FTA waiver.

 If you’re interested in filing an FTA waiver to remove your tax penalties, there are several options that you can choose.
 While you can request the waiver yourself, hiring a tax attorney is usually a better idea.
 A tax professional will have experience dealing with the IRS, and they will likely already know how to request a waiver.